xdmushui/partner-center-sdk/develop/get-a-customer-s-utilization-record-for-azure.md

 ---
 title: Get a customer's utilization records for Azure
-description: Get the utilization records of a customer's Azure subscription for a specified time period. ms.assetid: 0270DBEA-AAA3-46FB-B5F0-D72B9BAC3112 ms.date: 07/22/2019 ms.localizationpriority: medium
+description: You can use the Azure utilization API to get the utilization records of a customer's Azure subscription for a specified time period. ms.assetid: 0270DBEA-AAA3-46FB-B5F0-D72B9BAC3112 ms.date: 09/24/2019 ms.localizationpriority: medium
 ---